slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 expectations.
 If expectations are defined for a package but no provenance exists for the artifact, this MUST result in verification failure.
-Conversely, if multiple provenance attestations exist, the system SHOULD accept any combination that satisifes expectations.
+Conversely, if multiple provenance attestations exist, the system SHOULD accept any combination that satisfies expectations.

 Verifying expectations could happen in multiple places within a package ecosystem, for example by using one or more of the following approaches: